 Everything you need to know and consider when getting a second dog, especially a Goldendoodle!

 Goldendoodles, whether they are Standard or Mini, will steal your heart very quickly.
-They are a mix between Poodles and Golden Retrievers, which creates not only a playful, active, loyal pup, but one that is pretty adorable as well.
+They are a mix between Poodles and Golden Retrievers, which creates not only a playful, active, loyal pup, but one that is pretty adorable and increasing in popularity.

-This friendly by nature, social breed loves to cuddle and play, and because you are getting a genetic mixture of Golden Retrievers (notoriously playful and loyal) and Poodles (probably best known for being very intelligent and non-shedding) you will find yourself with a precious, hypoallergenic puppy that fits perfectly into your life.
+This friendly by nature, social breed loves to cuddle and play, and because you are getting a genetic mixture of Golden Retrievers (notoriously playful and loyal) and Poodles (probably best known for being very intelligent and non-shedding), you will find yourself with a precious, hypoallergenic puppy with characteristics of both parents that fits perfectly into your life.

 The way Goldendoodles are bred allows for a variety in the size of dog and coat style and color, so it seems like you could find the perfect pet for your life pretty easily.
 So, why stop with one?

 Is it best to take advantage of this impressive breed of dog and bring a pair into your home, or is less truly more in the case of Goldendoodles?